falkr/thesis-tips/pages/editing.md

 ## Citation of Definitions

 Sometimes it seems like a good idea to include a definition of a certain concept, to introduce it to the reader.
 In most cases, however, this is more boring than helpful.
 Consider if the citation of a definition really adds anything to your text.
 Instead, explain a concept with your own words, or describe how your own usage deviates from other meanings of a word.

-In the example above, we could have introduced that “jargon” is defined as *“special words or expressions used by a profession or group that are difficult for others to understand”*.[:2]() This is relevant to the reader, but the definition really does not add anything to the main point.
+In the example above, we could have introduced that “jargon” is defined as *“special words or expressions used by a profession or group that are difficult for others to understand”*.
+This is relevant to the reader, but the definition really does not add anything to the main point.

 # Editing Tips